Schools discuss active shooter drills

 writer: Apinya Wipatayotin

-A network of international schools has provided active shooter preparedness training as part a crisis management course for students and faculty, a meeting was told.
+A network of international schools has provided active shooter preparedness training as part a crisis management course for students and faculties, a meeting was told.

 Representatives of international schools nationwide recently gathered for an annual meeting to share their experiences.

-One of the issues raised was how to keep students and faculty safe during an active shooter situation.
-The risk of such incidents is seen as having increased in light of the Nakhon Ratchasima shootings in 2020 and the Nong Bua Lam Phu massacre last year.
+One of the issues raised was how to keep students and faculties safe during an active shooter situation, which is seen as becoming more frequent due to the Nakhon Ratchasima shootings in 2020 and the Nong Bua Lam Phu massacre last year.

-Usa Somboon, president of the International Schools Association of Thailand, said safety should be a school’s first priority.
-Accordingly, association members have added several safety features, including more CCTV cameras and security guards, and promoted closer cooperation with local police.
+Usa Somboon, president of the International Schools Association of Thailand, said safety should be a school's first priority, and the association has added several safety features at its schools, including more CCTV cameras and security guards, and closer cooperation with local police.

-“Many of them have provided a drill [”Run-Hide-Fight”] on how to survive [active shooter] incidents,” Ms Usa said.
-“Students experienced the [drill] and practiced [on what to do].”
+"Many of them have provided a drill ["Run-Hide-Fight"] on how to survive [active shooter] incidents," Ms Usa said.
+"Students experienced the [drill] and practised [on what to do]."

-She said the association, comprising 179 international schools, established a committee on sharing resources and contact information, among others, to ensure that safety measures remain robust.
+She said the association, comprising 179 international schools, established an ad-hoc committee on sharing resources and contact information, among others, to ensure that safety measures are tight.

-Poramit Srikureja, assistant chair of the Ramkhamhaeng Advent International School in Bangkok, said it has provided training to students and faculty.
+Poramit Srikureja, assistant chair of the Ramkhamhaeng Advent International School in Bangkok, said it had provided training to students and staff.
 It has also worked with local police and communities to monitor suspicious events.

-“The school has also adjusted to make the environment safe for children,” he said, adding that severe air pollution and Covid-19 have changed the school’s mindset about approaching challenges in the future.
+"The school has also adjusted to make the environment safe for children," he said, adding the PM2.5 issue and Covid-19 have changed the school's mindset in approaching challenges in the future.

-Dr Lek Sachathep, president of the Kids Kingdom International Kindergarten, said that since the Nong Bua Lam Phu nursery massacre last year, parents have been concerned about a repeat of such an incident.
+Dr Lek Sachathep, president of the Kids Kingdom International Kindergarten, said since the Nong Bua Lamphu massacre last year, parents had been concerned about a repeat of such an incident.

 She said parents were distressed by the tragedy and frequently questioned the school about its prevention measures.

-Bruce Grindlay, principal of Rugby School Thailand in Chon Buri, said his school often consulted with its parent school in England to maintain the safety of 210 boarding students, and had over 400 CCTV cameras.
+Bruce Grindlay, principal of Rugby School Thailand in Chon Buri province, said his school often consulted with its parent school in England to maintain the safety of 210 boarding students with over 400 CCTV cameras.

 He said the concept of "Run-Hide-Fight" has been provided to students as it is very important to minimise losses.